-The impact of all of the above on the Council's cash flow and treasury management, including availability of liquid cash , impact on investment returns, and availability of external borrowing if required.
+The impact of all of the above on the Council's cash flow and treasury management, including availability of liquid cash, impact on investment returns, and availability of external borrowing if required.

-The estimated overall impact on the Council's General Fund and Housing Revenue Account reserves.
+The estimated overall impact on the Council's General Fund and Housing Revenue Account

-This review has highlighted that COVID-19 poses a significant financial challenge for the Council, both in 2020/21 (for which future Government funding is anticipated) and for the medium term that will be informed by the Government Spending Review.
-The current full year potential COVID-19 related forecast for 20/21 is a gross pressure of £28.7m, this is excluding pressures on the collection fund and expenditure relating to specific grants received to support the market, such as Business grants, Test and Trace, Infection Control, Future High Street Fund and Hardship grants.
-As noted above, to date we have received £17.3m in government funding of which £0.527m was used to fund pressures in 2019/20 leaving a balance of £16.8m.
-The £17.3m funding does not include any allocation for the income guarantee allocation as the Council are currently assessing the impact following the recent release of the guidance.
-There is a risk that the shortfall will need to be funded from reserves if no more Government funding is available.
-The current forecast pressure will require £11.9m reserves funding.
-This is expected to reduce following clarification of the Income guarantee but could increase in the event of a second wave or localised lockdown.
-If reserves of £11.9m are required then this would still leave a level of remaining reserves level of at least £10.9m that the S151 officer is comfortable with in the short-term.
-The Council has forecast useable reserves of £61m at the end of 20/21, Short term investments of £92m and access to borrowing facilities.
+COVID-19 has posed a significant financial challenge for the Council, both in 2020/21 and for the medium term that will be driven by the Government Spending Review.
+The full year COVID-19 related expenditure for 20/21 is a gross outflow of £18.95m, this is excluding overspends on the collection fund and expenditure relating to specific grants received to support the market, such as Business grants, Test and Trace, Infection Control, Future High Street Fund and Hardship grants.
+We received £23.518m in government funding of which £0.527m was used to fund outflows in 2019/20 leaving a balance of £22.991m to address the gross outflow of £18.95m mentioned above.
+The remainder of the funding (£4.041m) has been transferred to the Covid reserve to fund pressures that will continue into 2021/22.
+In addition to the £23.518m funding the Council is also forecast to receive a further £6.180m of one-off funding to compensate for irrecoverable and unavoidable losses from sales, fees and charges income.
+At this stage the use of general reserves is not forecast to be required to cover covid related outflows.
+However, this situation will be kept under review as future iterations of the Medium Term Financial Plan emerge.
+The Council currently has a general reserve of at least £8.933m that the S151 officer is comfortable with in the shortterm.
+The Council has forecast useable reserves of £132m at the end of 20/21, Short term investments of £37m and access to borrowing facilities.
 All of these resources enables the Council to absorb the impact of COVID 19 in the short-term.

 The cashflow modelling we have undertaken demonstrates that we are able to work within the limits set out within our treasury management strategy.
-As at 31st August 2020 we had short term investment balances of £87m and no short term borrowing for cashflow purposes.
-As at 31st March 2020 the council was in an under borrowed position of £279m, meaning that we are using £279m of reserves and working capital to meet our capital financing requirement.
+As at 31st March 2021 we had short term investment balances of £37m and short term borrowing of £10m for cashflow purposes.
+As at 31st March 2021 the council was in an under borrowed position of £311m, meaning that we are using £311m of reserves and working capital to meet our capital financing requirement.
 Should the need arise we are able to swop this use of internal resources for actual borrowing which would further improve our cashflow position.
-Worse case scenario we could borrow the full £279m although this would have significant ongoing revenue implications.
-Our borrowing operational boundary is £655m compared to actual borrowing of £359m leaving headroom of £296m for further borrowing during 2020/21.
-During March 2020 and in light of the COID-19 pandemic we took £20m of PWLB borrowing for a period of 12 months and reduced our under borrowed position.
-We do not envisage needing to reborrow this £20m when it is due to be repaid in March 2021.
-Our cashflow suggests that we will next need to borrow c.£50m Autumn 2021 to fund our capital programme.
+Worst case scenario we could borrow the full £311m although this would have significant ongoing revenue implications.
+Our borrowing operational boundary is £712m compared to actual borrowing of £348m leaving headroom of £364m for further borrowing during 2020/21.
+Our cashflow suggests that we will next need to borrow c.£74m Autumn 2021 to fund our capital programme.
 The timing and value of any borrowing will be subject to continual review as and when new information becomes available.
 Borrowing will be taken either from the PWLB or another source, depending on which offers the best value at the time.

 Furthermore, the Code requires that local authorities prepare their accounts on a going concern basis, as they can only be discontinued under statutory prescription.
-For these reasons, the Council does not consider that there is material uncertainty in respect of its ability to continue as a going concern for the foreseeable future.
+For these reasons, the Council does not consider that there is material uncertainty in respect of its ability to continue as a going concern throughout the assessment period of 12 months from the date of approval of these financial statements.